-All subject teachers have responsibility for some aspects of the English curriculum.
+All Junior School teachers have responsibility for some aspects of the English curriculum.
 Our teaching of English involves the three interrelated strands of Language, Literacy and Literature of the Australian Curriculum.
 A variety of approaches and activities are used in the teaching of reading.
 Strong comprehension skills are basic to any area of learning.
 Students are also taught how to interpret their world and to be able to read or view texts with a critical eye.
 This extends to film, newspapers, advertising, web pages and any information source.
-All students have a weekly library lesson and borrow books from our library.
-Students write daily and across many subject areas requiring different genres.
+All Junior School students have a weekly library lesson and opportunity to borrow books from our library.
+Students write daily and across many subjects with different genres.
 They are taught to structure texts using scaffolding, to consider purpose and audience, to develop strong vocabulary and to use language which is appropriate to the task.
-The Seven Star Program is used to develop and enhance student writing.
+The Seven Steps to Writing Success Program is used to develop and enhance student writing.
 Strategies for writing correctly are taught formally in regular lessons and through conferencing.
 Students are encouraged to speak formally and informally to small and large groups and to develop sound listening skills.